sammydowds/react-automate-pm/README.md

 A UI to manage and track your projects.
 Changes are logged (with automated notes), dates are shown relative to today, and information is structured in a single page web app.

+Data is consumed from [Ground Control](https://github.com/sammydowds/django-rest-automate-pm) - a REST API I have developed to pool project data.

 This is a follow up project to a previous version completed in Django.
 This React app is designed to separate the front end as its own app, which will ideally be integrated with a Django REST API as the second part of the project.

 Live Demo of Version 1: https://sammydowds.github.io/react-automate-pm/